alvisxp/AWS-MLS/EDA.md

 ## SageMaker Ground Truth
 - Ground truth manages humans who will label your data for training purposes
 - creates its own model as images are labeled by people
 - as the model learns, only images the model isn't sure about are sent to human labelers.
-Reduces the cost of labeling bu 70%
+Reduces the cost of labeling by 70%
 - Ground Truth Plus
 	- AWS Experts manage the workflow and team of labelers.
-	- Track progress via the ground truth plus project protal.
+	- Track progress via the ground truth plus project portal.
 	- Get labeled data from S3 when done
 - Other ways to generate training labels
 	- Rekognition